 - Make a fresh smoothie out of it

 - Add some chopped pineapples in your salsa sauce

-- Incorporate in you stir fried veggies or pizza
+- Incorporate in your stir-fried veggies or pizza

 - Make kabobs, along with other fruits and vegetables

 Side Effects Of Eating Pineapple During Pregnancy:

 - Pineapple is an incredibly sweet fruit, which also accounts for the high amounts of calories present in it.
 Therefore, women suffering from gestational diabetes should consume it in moderation during pregnancy.

 - The high acidity level of this fruit can give you reflux or heartburn.

 - One of the most irritating side effects of eating pineapple during pregnancy.
 It can cause allergies like swelling or itching in the mouth, asthma, runny nose or congestion or skin reactions.
 These reactions can happen within a few minutes of consuming pineapples.